 Course entry requirements: All Preliminary and Intermediate Level courses to have been completed.
-Course outline:

-This course provides students with the opportunity to explore selected advanced issues in criminal justice, punishment and the manner in which the Constitution impacts the criminal justice system in the context of South Africa's socio, politico and economic history and the transition to democracy.
-Students will use the group discussions to develop research skills, including critical thinking and produce research papers.
-The course draws on principles of criminal law, constitutional law, the law of evidence, and interacts with criminology.
+This course provides students with the opportunity to explore selected advanced issues in criminal justice, punishment and the manner in which the Constitution impacts the criminal justice system in the context of South Africa's history and the transition to democracy.
+Students will use the group discussions to develop research skills and produce research papers.
+It ties in with compulsory courses in the LLB, such as criminal law, criminal procedure, evidence and constitutional law as well as with criminology.